SteveyPugs/fixy/README.md

 # Fixy

-Fixy is an npm module for parsing fixed formatted strings/files.
+Fixy is an npm module for parsing fixed formatted strings/files and unparsing an Array of Objects.

 #### Install